mathischeap/mifem/tools/legacy/README.md

 Here we have some old objects which are useful for current objects.

-We do not directly use them anymore.
+They usually serve as components of current classes.
+We normally will not directly use them anymore.

-And we will not update them anymore.
+Thus, generally speaking, we will not update them anymore.